 The need for appropriate information, presented in a way that is culturally respectful and easy to understand, using different platforms and delivery mechanisms that would appeal to both young and old has been the motivation for the CCT to participate in the Hackathon.
 We wanted to see what the development teams came up with in terms of technology platforms, content, usability and user experience (UX), which is a critical part of the technology solution we are looking for.

-Q: How can a modern app platform like OutSystems become a supporting mechanism for cancer?
+Q: How can a high-performance low-code platform like OutSystems become a supporting mechanism for cancer?

 The need to support cancer patients and their families in remote areas became even more evident with the latest PBCR report for the period 2013-2017.
 This report has shown a significant increase in the number of prostate cancer incidences in men and cervical cancer incidences in women, compared to earlier reports where esophageal cancer incidents in rural populations were very prevalent.